TheGhostHuCodes/gmock/README.md

     SET(GMOCK_INCLUDE_DIRS ${GOOGLEMOCK_ROOT}/fused-src PARENT_SCOPE)

-In the main CmakeLists.txt you'll need to add:
+In the main CmakeLists.txt I add:

     ...
     INCLUDE(External/CMakeLiss.txt)
     ...

-In the CMakeLists.txt that is used to build the tests, add:
+In the CMakeLists.txt that is used to build the tests named MyTests, I add:

     ...
-    TARGET_LINK_LIBRARIES(gmock)
+    TARGET_LINK_LIBRARIES(MyTests gmock)
     INCLUDE_DIRECTORIES(${GMOCK_INCLUDE_DIRS})
     ...

-Build your project and you're of to the races!
+Build the project and I'm off to the races!